 A belt lipectomy is a surgical procedure that improves the contour of the outer thighs, hips and buttock region as well as the entire frontal abdomen by combining techniques of lower body lift and abdominoplasty (see individual sections for specific details of these procedures).

-Good candidates for belt lipectomy are healthy, non-smokers who feel that, despite dieting and exercise, their front and posterior torso have skin overhang and fatty tissue that prevents an optimal overall aesthetic appearance.
+Good candidates for belt lipectomy in Birmingham should be considered healthy, non-smokers who feel that, despite dieting and exercise, their front and posterior torso have skin overhang and fatty tissue that prevents an optimal overall aesthetic appearance.
 Many women are simply bothered by stretch marks that have occurred in their lower abdomen following pregnancy or weight gain and skin laxity that has occurred with changes in weight over time, and this procedure is traditionally able to remove a substantial amount of this over-stretched skin to give a rejuvenated appearance to the entire lower torso and waistline.
 Patients who have lost substantial weight following bariatric surgery or other lifestyle modifications also typically see dramatic changes in the appearance of their abdomen, hips, and buttock following the procedure.
 Ideally, female patients have completed all anticipated pregnancies and patients who have undergone bariatric surgery have stable weight for at least six months prior to surgery.

 What is the post-operative recovery?